-Under the law Num.83 of May 2, 1941 as amended, the Puerto Rico Electric Power Authority (PREPA) was created as a corporate and political organization that was built as a Public Corporation and Governmental instrumentality to be an autonomous institution from the Commonwealth of Puerto Rico.
+Under the law Num.83 of May 2, 1941 as amended, the Puerto Rico Electric Power Authority (PREPA) was created as a corporate and political entity that constitutes a Public Corporation and government instrument, to be an autonomous institution from the Commonwealth of Puerto Rico.
 The aforementioned law dictates that PREPA will be subject to control by its Governance Board which will determine general policy and how the powers of PREPA will be exercised.

 Board Organization and Composition

-Three (3) members will be appointed by the Government of Puerto Rico at his/her own discretion, of whom one (1) will be an independent member.
+Three (3) members will be appointed by the Governor of Puerto Rico at his/her own discretion, of whom one (1) will be an independent member.

 One (1) member will be representing the interests of the customers and is elected by a supervised election by the Office of the Ombudsman.

 The remaining three (3) members will be appointed by the Governor of Puerto Rico, with the council and consent of the Senate, and should be elected from a list of candidates prepared by a recognized firm that is dedicated to the search and hiring of executive human resources.

 All of the members, with the exception of the two elected by the Governor at his/her sole discretion, must comply with educational, professional and experience background requirements, or must, at least, have technical expertise on energetic matters.
 Furthermore, none of the independent members can be a government employee, except for being a Professor at the University of Puerto Rico.

 Members will receive a base monthly compensation of $5,000 plus additional compensation for positions like President ($833.33/Month), Vice-president ($583.33) and Commitee President ($416.66).
 This, with the exception of member of the Board that are employees of the Government of Puerto Rico, who will not receive compensation, except for expense reimbursements.